A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

 \section{Disjoint complete sections for measure and category}

 We turn now to the question of whether Theorem~\ref{nodcs} can be proved using purely measure theory or Baire category.
 In the case when $\Gamma = \Delta = \Z/2\Z$, we can prove Theorem~\ref{nodcs} using either of these two tools.
-For example, if the generators of the two copies of $\Z/2\Z$ are $\alpha$ and $\beta$, then it is easy to construct a Borel probability measure such that the map $x \mapsto \alpha \beta \cdot x$ is ergodic, and the two maps $x \mapsto \alpha \cdot x$ and $x \mapsto \beta \cdot x$ are both measure preserving.
-This is enough to conclude the theorem in this case.
+If the generators of $\Gamma$ and $\Delta$ are $\alpha$ and $\beta$, then any nontrivial product probability measure on $\Free(\N^{\Zt * \Zt})$ has the property that the map $x \mapsto \alpha \beta \cdot x$ is ergodic, and the two maps $x \mapsto \alpha \cdot x$ and $x \mapsto \beta \cdot x$ are both measure preserving.
+This is enough to conclude the Theorem~\ref{nodcs} in this case.
+We can similarly give a Baire category argument using generic ergodicity.
 We will show that $\Gamma = \Delta = \Z/2\Z$ is the only nontrivial pair of $\Gamma$ and $\Delta$ for which measure or category can prove Theorem~\ref{nodcs}.

 We begin by showing that Borel disjoint complete sections exist in the measure context for aperiodic countable Borel equivalence relations.
 Recall that an equivalence relation is said to be \define{aperiodic} if all of its equivalence classes are infinite.